 - Regular use of an inversion table reduces the need for back surgeries in due course.

-- An inversion table is a great relief against herniated disc pain—inversion tables take pride in decompressing the vertebrae, which can put back the herniated disc in position.
+- An inversion table is a great relief against herniated disc pain—inversion tables take pride in decompressing the vertebrae, putting back the herniated disc in position.
 Such repositioning helps in relieving pressure on the pinched nerves that are the main sources of pain.

 - A great relief against sciatic nerve pain—just like the case with a herniated disc, an inversion table can relax muscles surrounding the spinal canal.
 Once relaxed, these muscles are refurbished with nutrients and oxygen supply once again.

-- Helps in relieving osteoarthritis pain when used regularly
+- It helps in relieving osteoarthritis pain when used regularly